NUKIB/misp/README.md

 ## Environment variables

-By changing or defining these container environment variables, you can change container behaviour.
+By changing or defining these container environment variables, you can change container behavior.

 ### Database connection